ArtUshak/wiki_tool_python/README.md

 # wikit_tool_python

-Script to perform various tasks with from sites (wikiprojects) on [MediaWiki](https://www.mediawiki.org/) engine using MediaWiki API.
+Script to perform various tasks with websites (wikiprojects) on [MediaWiki](https://www.mediawiki.org/) engine using MediaWiki API.

 ## Installation

-Install Python 3.7 or higher, install `poetry`, run `poetry install --no-dev`.
+Install Python 3.7 or higher, install [poetry](https://python-poetry.org/docs/), run `poetry install --no-dev`.

-Then you can just run `pipenv run COMMAND` to run specific commands under pipenv.
+Then you can just run `poetry run COMMAND` to run specific commands under python virtual environment created by poetry.

-Or you can enter pipenv shell (by running `pipenv shell`) and then type script commands.
+Or you can enter poetry shell (by running `poetry shell`) and then type script commands.

 ### Installation example